openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Unregister-AuthenticationWorkflow.md

 ```

 ### -Uri
-The uniform resource identifier for the Forefront Identity Manager service.
+Specifies the uniform resource identifier for the Forefront Identity Manager service.

 ```yaml
 Type: String